mpatricia22/SummitFit/README.md

 ## Navigation Bar

-The navigation bar is featured on all four pages, the full responsive navigation bar includes links to the Logo, Home page, Services & Pricing page, About us and Join now page and is identical in each page to allow for easy navigation.
+The navigation bar is featured on all four pages, with the gym name "SummitFit" on the left corner with logo and links to other pages of the website on the right.
+The links when clicked redirected to the respective pages.
+The full responsive navigation bar includes links to the Logo, Home page, Services & Pricing page, About us and Join now page and is identical in each page to allow for easy navigation.

 The navbar will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 * The landing page image
 <br>
-The landing page includes welcoming message, a video to grab user's attention with a text overlay to allow users to visualize which audience this website would be applicable to.
-There is also a call to action button redirecting to the registration form.
+The landing page in the header section includes h1 heading welcoming message, a video to grab user's attention extracted from pexels.A h3 heading to allow users to visualize which audience this website would be applicable to and there is also a call to action button redirecting to the registration form.

 <div align="center">
     <img src="assets/images/screenshots/screenshothome.png" width="400px"</img>